 7.1 Licenses and Contribution Agreements for Software.

 (a) The Foundation shall generally accept contributions of software made pursuant to the terms of the Contributor License Agreements attached as Appendix 7.
-The Board of Directors may adopt additional contributor license agreements as may be appropriate for certain organizations or contributions to secure a license on terms which will permit distribution under the Apache License 2.0 for the OpenStack Project, and may require inclusion of the Apache License 2.0 license header in code contributions for the OpenStack Project.
-The Board of Directors may delegate the authority to make non material amendments to the Contributor License Agreement to the Executive Director so long as such modifications permit distribution of the software under Apache License 2.0 for the OpenStack Project.
+The Board of Directors may adopt additional contributor license agreements as may be appropriate for certain organizations or contributions to secure a license on terms which will permit distribution under the Apache License 2.0, and may require inclusion of the Apache License 2.0 license header in code contributions.
+The Board of Directors may delegate the authority to make non material amendments to the Contributor License Agreement to the Executive Director so long as such modifications permit distribution of the software under Apache License 2.0.

 7.2 Licenses and Contribution Agreements for Documentation.
 The Foundation shall only accept contributions of documentation under a contribution agreement approved by the Board of Directors.